NullSystemWorks/mtadayz/readme.txt

 A: Check the vehicles database.
 Does it contain any entries?
 If not, delete the vehicleManager from the console (delaccount vehicleManager) and restart the server.

 Q: Error/Warning X is appearing in the server console!
-A: Please create an issue in our Github repository and all the info you can give us( Debugs, Images, CodeSnippets ) You can use https://paste.mta-day.org/
+A: Check first has it been listed in the Warnings/Errors FAQ below.
+In case it is not, then please proceed to create an issue in our Github repository and all the info you can give us( Debugs, Images, CodeSnippets )

 Q: What just happened?!
 I have been kicked when I tried to enter my Rhino!
 A: The anticheat measures prevent players who are not admins (ACL-wise) from entering vehicles which do not normally spawn via the MTA DayZ script.